Perform Dynamic Water Quality Modeling

 But these plans are most influential when they are easily understood across the enterprise.

-InfoWater and InfoSWMM integrate with ArcGIS or in a similar standalone environment.
+InfoWater and InfoSWMM integrate with ArcGIS/ArcGIS Pro or in a similar standalone environment.
 They provide familiar and easily accessible reports in color-coded maps, graphs, and customized tabular formats to clearly indicate the best options available for protecting water quality.

 XPDrainage lets you compare pre- and post-development mitigation scenarios to clearly represent impacts for clients and other stakeholders.